 - Forbes ranks Chicago as one of the best places for business and careers based on key criteria including household income growth and high-tech employment.

-- Chicago receives an overall A- grade from Niche.com with strong rankings for family living, diversity, and nightlife.
+- Chicago receives an overall A- grade from Niche.com with strong rankings for outdoor activities, commuting, and nightlife.

 - Chicago is among the best places to live and one of the best places to retire, based on the most recent research from U.S. News & World Report.

-- Best neighborhoods to live in the City of Chicago include Printers Row, West Loop, Streeterville, and River North.
+- Best neighborhoods to live in the City of Chicago include Printers Row, West Loop, Greektown, and River North.

-- Most popular suburbs in Chicago include Naperville, Evanston, Oak Park, and Hinsdale.
+- Most popular suburbs in Chicago include Clarendon Hills, Long Grove, Buffalo Grove, and Naperville.